ravardh/GIETU_SuperCoderBatch2/Questions/Reversal_Question.md

 <h3>Imagine a vibrant city with people from diverse backgrounds and cultures, each carrying their own stories and experiences.
-In the heart of this city is a bustling marketplace where individuals gather to share their tales, creating a rich tapestry of narratives.
+In the heart of this city is a bustling marketplace where individuals gather to share their tales, creating a rich tapestry of narratives.<br>

 In this lively setting, there's a unique tradition where people express themselves through words written on colourful banners.
 However, there's a challenge – the words on these banners are sometimes arranged in a way that doesn't quite capture the essence of the stories.